TwilioDevEd/warm-transfer-sinatra/README.md

  You can find your `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` in your [Twilio Account Settings](https://www.twilio.com/user/account/settings).
  You will also need a `TWILIO_NUMBER`, which you may find [here](https://www.twilio.com/user/account/phone-numbers/incoming).

- Run `source .env` to export the environment variables

 1. Create development and test databases